HLBarker/LegislativeDiversity/README.md

 With this project, I plan to investigate the following questions:

-1. How does the diversity of legislatures vary across states? (unstructured data analysis)
+1. How does the diversity (using metrics shown below) of legislatures vary across states?
    * Generation (Millenials, GenX, Boomers, Silent, and Greatest)
    * Male:Female
    * Education level (high school, bachelors, advanced)